csc-training/intro-to-dl/day1/README.md

 ### 3. Google Colaboratory

 Google has a free Jupyter Notebooks service you may want to try out.
 No guarantees, but it does have GPUs available!
+A Google account is needed to use Colaboratory.

-* point your browser to https://github.com/csc-training/intro-to-dl/tree/master/day1
+* Point your browser to https://github.com/csc-training/intro-to-dl/tree/master/day1
-* select a notebook file
+* Select a notebook file
-* at the end of the file, there is a link: “Run this notebook in Google Colaboratory using this link”
+* At the end of the file, there is a link: “Run this notebook in Google Colaboratory using this link”
+* If needed, sign in to your Google account using the "Sign in" button in the top-right corner
-* to use a GPU, select: Runtime => Change runtime type => Hardware accelerator: GPU
+* To use a GPU, select: Runtime => Change runtime type => Hardware accelerator: GPU